FineUploader/fine-uploader/readme.md

     });

 Don't forget to setup the server side script, some examples can be found in the "server" folder.
-Due to diversity of server platforms, it's quite probable, that I don't have an example for yours, in that case please send me a mail andrew(at)valums.com.
+If I don't have an example for your server platform, pleasese send me a mail andrew(at)valums.com.
 I will be glad to help.

 ### Configuring ###